 Sugar Pumpkins vs. Carving Pumpkins

-Right now, sugar pumpkins are in most of my local grocery stores (the ones in these pictures just happen to be from Trader Joe's) and I also saw a bin of sugar pumpkins at our local pumpkin patch.
+Right now, sugar pumpkins are in most of my local grocery stores (the ones in these pictures just happen to be from Trader Joe’s), farmer’s market, and I also saw a bin of sugar pumpkins at our local pumpkin patch.

 Just look for signs that label them as pie pumpkins or sugar pumpkins, or ask the produce manager if they carry them if you can't find them.
 They might even be white instead of orange!

-Sugar pumpkins are smaller than regular carving pumpkins - more like the size of a cantaloupe - and the flesh is less stringy and more flavorful than that of large carving pumpkins.
+Sugar pumpkins are smaller than the large pumpkins you typically use for carving – more like the size of a cantaloupe – and the flesh is less stringy and more flavorful than that of large carving pumpkins.

 One idea for your kids is to let them paint a jack-o-lantern face on the outside, rather than carving the pumpkin, and then after Halloween is over you can roast them and use them in this homemade pumpkin puree recipe since the skin gets removed and tossed anyway.